sysgears/apollo-universal-starter-kit/docs/modules/stripeSubscription.md

 functionality to help you simulate a real production-ready payment service in _the development mode_ thanks to `stripe-local`.

-The entire code for the Stripe subscription module is located under `packages/server/src/modules/payments/stripe/` directory.
+The entire code for the Stripe subscription module is located under the `packages/server/src/modules/payments/stripe/` directory.
 (When talking about the module files, we'll omit the long `packages/server/src/modules/payments/` part for brevity, and will simply start the path with `stripe/`.
 If a path doesn't start with `stripe/`, you should look for a respective file or directory from the project root.)